 This role is accountable for what happens to the ideas, and has the power to make decisions.

 Next, assign a facilitator.

 The facilitator is accountable for the idea generation process.
-They make sure the process stays on track and the team stay focussed and motivated.
-They also plan how to deal with difficult people and how to manage group dynamics (see our article on easy creative ideas for more on this).
+They make sure the process stays on track, and the team stay focussed and motivated.
+They also deal with difficult people and manage group dynamics. (see our article on easy creative ideas for more on this).

-Everyone else in the idea generation process is then a subject matter expert / contributor.
-This role brings specific knowledge and technical skills to help the team generate better ideas.
+Everyone else in the idea generation process is a subject matter expert / contributor.
+They bring knowledge and technical skills to help generate better ideas.

 - Customer understanding – market researchers and customer service teams who understand customer needs, and salespeople who understand retailer needs.

 - Operational capability – Operations and supply chain people who understand how products are made and delivered to customers.

 - Business planning – Finance teams and business leaders who review the forecast and profit and loss.

 Going back to our earlier point of ideas for inspiration, inspiration works differently for “who” is involved.